Lo-create/foundry-pf1-content/README.md

 Since what I am doing is far from professional, I will just put the version history in this readme file.

+Items:

+Version 1.0 This is the first draft.
+It includes Adventuring Gear, Alchemical Creations, Animal Gear, Books and Writing Supplies, Clothing and Containers and Locks, Keys, Tools and Kits as to be found on https://www.d20pfsrd.com/equipment/

+TODO:
+- check if everything is actually there
+- icons

 Feats:

 Version 1.1 This is the current version.
 Feats' names got cut off if they contained a quotation mark.
 Fixed it.